Skip to main content

 Bike For Fun (BFF)

 A newer category of rides designed for those that are looking for shorter, slower paced rides with a social aspect.
-These rides occur throughout the week with morning, afternoon and evening events and are usually 10-25 miles with an average pace of 10-12 mph.
+These rides occur throughout the week with morning, afternoon and evening events and are usually 10-20 miles with an average pace of 8-12 mph.
 They will almost always have a fun stop included (coffee, lunch, wine tasting).
-These rides are all considered “C” rides.
+These rides are excellent opportunities for those new to the club, or those thinking of joining us, to become familiar with our club in a casual, inclusive setting.

 Website issues?
 Please contact the Website Director.